Rohitjha95/data-engineer-level-2-assignment-solution/README.md

 - **SQL Queries and Visualization**: The Sql_queries_and_generate_reports.py file contains SQL queries to answer specific questions about taxi usage and create visualizations based on query results.

 ## License
-- Include license information if applicable.

-## Contributors
-- List contributors or acknowledge contributions.
+- NA

 ## Contact
-- Provide contact information for inquiries about the project.
+- Contact information for inquiries about the project Email - Rohitshrimohanjha@gmail.com .